-(b) Bank loan
+(a) Bank loan

-In March, 2019 a Canadian Chartered Bank provided a demand loan to finance specific purchase orders, bearing interest rate at prime plus 3.75%.
-The loan was cash collaterized with a \$187 (Cdn \$250K) cash deposit.
+In March, 2019 a Canadian Chartered Bank provided a demand loan to finance specific purchase orders, bearing interest rate at prime plus 3.75% per annum.
+The loan was cash collateralized with a \$187 (Cdn \$250K) cash deposit.
 During the quarter ended September 30, 2019, the bank loan was fully repaid and the cash collateral were released by the bank.

-Notes to the Condensed Interim Consolidated Financial Statements (Expressed in thousands of U.S. dollars, except where otherwise indicated) Three month periods ended December 31, 2019 and 2018 (Unaudited)
+Notes to the Condensed Interim Consolidated Financial Statements (Expressed in thousands of U.S. dollars, except where otherwise indicated) Six month periods ended March 31, 2020 and 2019 (Unaudited)